|

 Bri waved at the audience, bowed, then turned to shake hands with

 guests on the stand.
-Then, unlike anything in history, Bri jumped
+For the first time in history, Bri jumped

 up away from the gravity field, and drifted in the free space between